Frequently Asked Questions about Timber Casualty Losses

 The IRS website (www.irs.gov) has an assortment of publications concerning losses.
 These publications can be found by entering “disaster assistance” in the search block.
 Of particular interest are two IRS publications: 547 Casualties, Disasters, and Thefts and 584 Casualty, Disaster, and Theft Loss Workbook (Personal-Use Property).
 These publications are updated every year.

 Publication 2194 Disaster Losses Kit for Individuals and Publication 2194-B Disaster Losses Kit for Businesses may be useful.
-All IRS publications may be ordered by calling 1-800-829-3676.
+All IRS publications may be ordered online or by calling 1-800-829-3676.

 Federal timber taxation information is available at www.timbertax.org.
 Look for “casualty losses” under “Getting Started” for specifics on casualty losses.